mudler/LocalAI/docs/content/docs/overview.md

 **LocalAI** is the free, Open Source OpenAI alternative.
 LocalAI act as a drop-in replacement REST API that's compatible with OpenAI API specifications for local inferencing.
 It allows you to run LLMs, generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families and architectures.
 Does not require GPU.
-It is maintained by [mudler](https://github.com/mudler).
+It is created and maintained by [Ettore Di Giacinto](https://github.com/mudler).

 ## Start LocalAI